melanieleon31/Final-Project/README.md

 # Final-Project

+5/5/2025 7:54
+Created handleAnd function, trying to also create more of main body code

 5/1/2025 10:43 PM almost got the print hand function working, but the spacing is wrong.
 Updated in construction code file

 Made changes to the shuffle function so it could generate two random numbers to swap two cards.
 This should repeat 10000 times